Part 1 J.D. Program

 General Requirements for the Juris Doctor Degree

-1. successful completion of at least 88 credit hours, including all required courses;
+- successful completion of at least 88 credit hours, including the full 1L curriculum, the 1L oral argument competition and all additional required courses;

-2. six resident semesters as a full-time student;
+- six resident academic (Fall and Spring) semesters as a full-time student;

-3. cumulative grade point average of at least 2.0, according to the grading system utilized by the School of Law;
+- cumulative grade point average of at least 2.0, according to the grading system utilized by the Law School;

-5. satisfaction of the Practical Skills training requirement;
+- satisfaction of the Practical Skills training requirement (6 cr hours);

-Graduation candidates within 15 semester credit hours of completing degree requirements may participate in the School of Law Commencement.
+To be eligible to participate in the Law School Commencement during the spring semester, students must be within 15 credit hours of completing their degree requirements at the conclusion of spring semester.
 No student shall graduate or participate in commencement if a disciplinary action or hearing is pending, or if the Associate Dean for Academic Affairs finds such participation inappropriate.

 Degree with Honors